adrien-matta/nptool/README.md

 $ make -jn install
 ````

-If you have google ninja build install then you can alternatively ask cmake to generate the ninja.build file:
+If you have google ninja build installed you can alternatively ask CMake to
+generate the ninja.build file:
 ````
 $ cmake -GNinja ./
 $ ninja install
 ````
 Compilation using Ninja is faster than using make.

 ###Building NPSimulation